-- (a) inform the county executive committee member of the intention to close down the care centre and submit a report to the committee member containing information regarding- - (i) the children that have been cared for in the care centre; - (ii) the management and persons employed in the care centre; - (iii) any investigations or cases that may have been carried out or instituted against the care centre or that are pending in relation to the care centre; and - (iv) such other information as the county executive committee member may require.

-(3) A licensee under subsection (2) shall not close down the care centre unless the licensee has applied for and obtained the approval of the county executive committee member in the prescribed form.

-(4) The county executive committee member shall, upon receipt of an application to close a care centre under subsection (3), consider the application within a period of thirty days and approve the application for such closure except where-

-(a) the manager fails to comply with subsection (2); or

-(b) such closure would be against public interest.

-26. (1) The licensee under this Act shall, within three months from the end of each financial year, submit to the county executive committee member and the Council, a report on the management of the care centre containing the following information-
+- (i) the children that have been cared for in the care centre; - (ii) the management and persons employed in the care centre: - (iii) any investigations or cases that may have been carried out or instituted against the care centre or that are pending in relation to the care centre; and - (iv) such other information as the county executive committee member may require. - (2) A licensee shall not close down the care centre unless the licensee has applied for and obtained the approval of the county executive committee member in the prescribed form. - (3) The county executive committee member shall, upon receipt of an application to close a care centre under subsection (2), consider the application within a period of thirty days and approve the application for such closure except where - - (a) the manager fails to comply with subsection (2); or - (b) such closure would be against public interest. - 26.
+(1) The licensee under this Act shall, within three months from the end of each financial year, submit to the county executive committee member and the Council, a report on the management of the care centre containing the following information-

+Submission of reports on the management of a care centre.
-- (a) compliance with the standards for service delivery , prescribed in this Act for any other law; - (b) the average number of children that are cared for on a daily basis in the care centre; - (c) compliance with principles of sound management systems; - (d) compliance with the conditions for continued registration; and - (e) such other information as the county executive committee member may require.

-(2) When the manager of a care centre fails to submit a report in accordance with sub section (1), the county executive committee member may revoke the licence issued to the licensee and de-register of the care centre or take such action as the county executive committee member may consider necessary to ensure compliance.
+- (a) compliance with the standards for service delivery, prescribed in this Act for any other law; - (b) the average number of children that are cared for on a daily basis in the care centre; - (c) compliance with principles of sound management systems; - (d) compliance with the conditions for continued registration; and - (e) such other information as the county executive committee member may require. - (2) When the manager of a care centre fails to submit a report in accordance with sub-section (1), the county executive committee member may revoke the licence issued to the licensee and de-register of the care centre or take such action, as the county executive committee member may consider necessary to ensure compliance.